56quarters/redeye/README.md

 ## Changes

-Release notes for Cadence can be found in the [CHANGES.md](CHANGES.md) file.
+Release notes for Redeye can be found in the [CHANGES.md](CHANGES.md) file.

 ## Development